solana-labs/solana/docs/src/proposals/fee_transaction_priority.md

 guarantee that given `T1` and `T2` in the pending queue, and `F(T1) > F(T2)`:

 1. `T1` should be considered for processing before `T2`
-2. If `T1` cannot be processed before `T2` because there's already a transaction currently being processed that contends on an account `A`, then `T2` should not be scheduled if it would grab any account locks needed by `T1`.
-This prevents lower fee transactions like `T2` from starving higher paying transactions like `T1`.

 ### Transaction Pipeline